 Ground Source Heat Pumps

-of plastic pipes filled with water and anti-freeze.
-This heat is then converted into usable heat by a ground source heat pump for heating, cooling and supplementary hot water.
+Ground source heat systems collect natural low-level heat from the ground, pond or lake.
+They do this by using a series of plastic pipes full of water and anti-freeze; this heat is then converted to usable heat energy by a ground source heat pump for heating, cooling and hot water.

-Geo Climate Systems are partnered with Waterfurnace to provide high quality efficient heat pumps.
+Geo Climate Systems are partnered with WaterFurnace to provide you with premium heat pumps.

 Air Source Heat Pumps

-In an air source heat pump, the heat produced from the outside air is used to heat water.
-This heated water then circulates through underfloor heating or radiators.
-Heat pumps produce hot water that is a lower temperature (typically 35-45C) than standard boiler systems which makes underfloor heating the most effective option.
+Air source heat pumps use the hot air produced from the outside air, using it to heat water.
+This heated water will then circulate through underfloor heating or radiators, like hydronic heating.
+Heat pumps produce water that is a lower temperature (35-45 degrees) than a standard household boiler system.
+This makes underfloor heating from an air source heat pump the most commercially viable option.

 An air-source heat pump has three main parts: